-- Spectrum Center, 207B Holton Hall, 785-532-5352: Serves the lesbian, gay, bisexual, transgender, queer and allied community.
-The center provides support and resources for student issues dealing with sexuality and gender identity. - Student Belonging and Inclusion, 224 Anderson Hall, 785-532-6276: Committed to promoting diversity in every sector of Kansas State University by providing vision and leadership in diversifying all university functions as well as students, faculty, staff and the curriculum. - Student Legal Services, 201 Holton Hall, 785-532-6432: Provides free consultation for students regarding legal options and services. - Cats' Cupboard, 2021 Denison Avenue, 785-532-0366: As the university's food pantry, it provides access to nutritious food and general support through initiatives that promote health, success and well-being. - Office of Institutional Equity, 220A Kedzie Hall, 785-532-6220: Evaluates and investigates reports of discrimination, harassment or sexual assault. - Employee Assistance Program, or EAP, 1-888-275-1205: Provides confidential assistance to help university employees resolve personal problems that affect job performance.
+- Spectrum Center, 207B Holton Hall, 785-532-5352, Serves the lesbian, gay, bisexual and transgender students, staff, faculty and allied members of our campus and surrounding communities to be more secure, educated and productive in their personal and professional surroundings - Diversity and Multicultural Student Affairs, 224 Anderson Hall, 785-532-6276, Committed to promoting diversity in every sector of Kansas State University by providing vision and leadership in diversifying all university functions as well as students, faculty, staff and the curriculum.

+- Student Legal Services, 201 Holton Hall, 785-532-6432, Provides free consultation for students regarding legal options and services. - Cats' Cupboard, the K-State food pantry, 101 Denison Avenue, 785-532-0366, Provides access to nutritious food and general support through initiatives that promote health, success, and well-being. - Office of Institutional Equity, 220A Kedzie Hall, 785-532-6220, Evaluates and investigates reports of discrimination, harassment, or sexual assault. - Employee Assistance Program, or EAP, 1-888-275-1205, Provides confidential assistance to help university employees resolve personal problems that affect job performance.
 The program helps identify resources that can help.
-For additional information about the program, contact Human Resources at 785-532-6277. - Human Resources, 111 Dykstra Hall, 785-532-6277: Maximizes the university's ability to support the needs of all employees, including faculty, unclassified professionals, support staff and students.
-HR focuses on recruiting, developing and retaining a diverse, highly qualified workforce.
+For additional information about the program, contact Human Resources at 785-532-6277. - Human Resources, 111 Dykstra Hall, 785-532-6277, Maximizes the university's ability to support the needs of all employees, including faculty, unclassified professionals, support staff and students.
+Human resources recruits, develops and retains a diverse, highly qualified workforce.

-• Student Life, Student Life Center, 785-826-2667: Assists students with student life activities, housing and dining, health and wellness, crisis response, campus resources, and clubs and organizations.

-- Academic Services, 209 College Center, 785-826-2674: Assists students with problem-solving, academic assistance, campus and community resources, and student advocacy services. - Cats' Corner, 112 Tullis, 785-826-2971: Provides access to food and hygiene items, as well as professional clothing.
+- Student Affairs, 202 College Center, 785-670-6657, Assists students with student life activities, housing and dining, health and wellness, crisis response, campus resources, and clubs and organizations. - Academic Services, 209 College Center, 785-289-2650, Assists students with problem-solving, academic assistance, campus and community resources, and student advocacy services.